Ravenyjh/serving-doc/docs/build-with-0g/serving-network/provider.md

    curl -X POST http://127.0.0.1:3080/v1/settle
    ```

-   - The provider broker has an automatic settlement engine that ensures efficient fee collection, minimizing users' overdue payments.
-Users may request refunds, which are temporarily locked during processing.
-Additionally, the engine manages settlement frequency to control gas costs.
+   - The provider broker has an automatic settlement engine that ensures you can collect fees promptly before your customer's account balance is insufficient, while also minimizing the frequency of charges to reduce gas consumption.

 ### Additional API Information